asgardphp/docs/quickstart.md

         }
     }

 Here we create an EntityForm for the entity Review.
 The EntityForm will create the appropriate fields for the entity properties and save the entity if the input is valid.
-Then we select all the product's reviews.

 The last thing to edit before we can start adding reviews, is the view at Catalog/html/product/show.php: